Do you know about executive branding and your LinkedIn profile?

-However, it is not as simple as throwing together a profile without strategizing its impact on your audience.
-Your LinkedIn Profile needs to accomplish the same things your resume, cover letter, and other career documents do, while also being searchable.
+Don’t simply throw together a LinkedIn profile without strategizing its impact on your audience.
+Your LinkedIn Profile needs to accomplish the same things your resume, cover letter, and other career documents do while also being searchable.
 It needs to showcase your career success and value to companies through top-notch executive branding.

-With the proper editing and setup, a lot of the content from your professionally completed resume and autobiography can be utilized within your LinkedIn profile.
-You can copy and paste blocks of information into different sections of your LinkedIn profile.
+With the proper editing and setup, a lot of the content from your professionally completed resume, cover letter, and autobiography can be utilized within your LinkedIn profile.
+You can copy and paste blocks of some of the information into different sections of your LinkedIn profile.
 Remember, the summary section of the LinkedIn profile is not part of your resume.

 Use White Space